 Consider your reasons for wanting a loan.
 What you borrow money for must provide you with enough value to warrant the cost of the credit.
 For instance, it’s never a good idea to borrow money in order to buy frivolous, non-essential items or to invest in dubious schemes.

 Ideally, a loan should help you save money in the long run, or bring some kind of financial benefit.
 Renovating your home, ensuring you have a safe and working vehicle (if you need one), and unexpected but essential one-off bills are all common reasons why people seek credit.

 2. Do you really need to borrow money?

 Do you need the money quickly, and if yes; why?
 If you can wait until you have saved enough money yourself, then you won’t have to pay loan interest.
 It’s never a good idea to take a loan due to impatience alone.

 Do you have any savings?
 If you do, then consider using this for what you need.
 If this is not a suitable solution, then perhaps you have something of value you’re happy to sell in order to raise the cash?
 A loan should only be an option if you have exhausted all others – if it feels like the right thing for you, then proceed to question 3.

 3. Have you researched all of your options?

 If you’re sure a loan is the right choice, the next challenge is finding the right type of loan.
 There are many different ways to go, and the option that’s best for you depends on many factors.
-Make sure you read up about the different types available (secured, unsecured, guarantor, short-term, long-term etc.) to get a feel for what’s best.
+Make sure you read up about the different types available (secured, unsecured, guarantor, long-term etc.) to get a feel for what’s best.

 Most lenders will provide some kind of loan calculator on their website, which will clearly show you how much you’ll need to pay back in full.
 It’s important to remember that this is based on a representative example and is not necessarily what you’ll be offered, particularly if you are opting for an unsecured loan.